Royalties On Patents: Everything You Need to Know

 Most inventors are known as “inventors-for-royalties,” which means they want to invent something solely for the ability to collect royalties.
 However, if you have a competitive mindset, you may want to produce your invention yourself.
 While this will be more difficult, it may end up being more financially rewarding.

 If you need help negotiating royalties on patents, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.